 When a patient is willing to fully engage in their treatment, both they and the provider can enjoy a number of benefits.
 Outcomes can be dramatically improved when a patient is invested and aware of the impact of medications, follow-up appointments and preventative steps.

-When a person is involved in care decisions, management of medical conditions and medication adherence, there is potential to lower costs for both the patient and
+When a person is involved in the decision-making, management of medical conditions and medication adherence, there is potential to lower costs for both parties.
+Patient engagement can create:

-Ensure a Single Source of Truth for Each Patient
+Ensure a Single Source of Truth

 LexID for Healthcare